Code of Professional Conduct and Ethics

 nurse or registered midwife.

-NMBI has revised the Code to reflect changes within the professions, the healthcare system and broader society, to ensure registered nurses and registered midwives practice safely while upholding the integrity of the
+NMBI revised the Code to reflect changes within the professions, the healthcare system and broader society, to ensure registered nurses and registered midwives practice safely while upholding the integrity of the

 professions.

-The Code is substantially different to the previous edition and now contains six principles, a value statement for each of the principles and standards of conduct that taken together signify what good practice by registered
+The Code contains six principles, a value statement for each of the principles and standards of conduct that taken together signify what good practice by registered nurses and registered midwives looks like.

 On joining the Register of Nurses and Midwives, and when renewing registration, all registered nurses and registered midwives must commit to upholding the principles, values and standards of the Code.
 They should